Shiv2205/SOEN_422_Final_Project/README.md

 ## Overview

-The **Smart Attendance System** is an innovative solution designed to streamline and enhance attendance management in academic settings.
-By leveraging RFID and BLE technology, this system minimizes classroom disruptions, improves reliability, and ensures secure handling of attendance data.
+The **Smart Attendance System** is an innovative solution designed to enhance attendance management in academic settings.
+By leveraging RFID and BLE technology, this system aims to minimize classroom disruptions, improve reliability, and ensure secure handling of attendance data.

-This project is part of the **Smart Campus Embedded Solutions** initiative and was developed by **Shivam Veerabudren**.
+This project is part of the **SOEN 422** Final project for Fall 2024 and was developed by **Shivam Veerabudren**.

 ## Problem Statement